-Upon successfully completing the program, the student is awarded a Certificate in Medical Transcription.
+Upon successfully completing the program, the student is

+awarded a Certificate in Medical Transcription.
 The student will then be eligible to take the national certification examination, which is given by the American Association for Medical Transcription (AAMT).
 Upon passing, the student will become a Certified Medical Transcriptionist (CMT).

 Admission Professional Phase: Enrollment is limited to space available.
 Minimum requirements for consideration are as follows:

-- 1. Application to the College. - 2.
-Application to the transcription program. - 3.
-Transcript of all previous college work. - 4.
-Demonstration of typing ability based on a five (5) minute timed typing skills test to be administered by program faculty. - 5.
-"C" or better in each prerequisite course. - 6.
+Application to the College.

+- 1. Application to the Medical Transcription program.
+(Upon Request). - 2.
+Transcript of all previous college work. - 3.
+Demonstration of typing ability based on a five (5) minute timed typing skills test to be administered by program faculty. - 4.
+"C" or better in each prerequisite course. - 5.
 Personal interview with a committee may be required.